-Sea Ray offers an express Limited Warranty on each new Sea Ray purchased through an authorized Sea Ray dealer.
-A copy of the Limited Warranty was included in your owner's packet.
-If for any reason, you did not receive a copy of the Limited Warranty, please contact your local dealer or call 1-800 SRBOATS for a replacement copy. •
+Sea Ray offers an express limited warranty on each new Sea Ray sport boat purchased through an authorized Sea Ray dealer.
+A copy of the Sea Ray Sport Boat Limited Warranty ("Limited Warranty") was included in your owner's packet.
+If for any reason, you did not receive a copy of the limited warranty, please contact your local dealer or call 1-800-SRBOATS for a replacement copy.
+This is a summary of several provisions of the Limited Warranty.
+Please read the Limited Warranty, which is the controlling document.

-Under the Limited Warranty, Sea Ray covers structural fiberglass deck or hull defects which occur with five (5) years of the date of delivery and parts founds to be defective in factory material or workmanship within one (1) year of the date of delivery.
-In addition, laminate blisters resulting from defects in factory material or workmanship are covered for five (5) years on a pro-rated basis.
+Under the Limited Warranty, Sea Ray covers: (a) structural fiberglass deck or hull defects which occur within five (5) years of the date of delivery; (b) parts found to be defective in factory material or workmanship within one (1) year of the date of delivery; (c) laminate blisters resulting from defects in factory material or workmanship for five (5) years on a pro-rated basis.